AssemLM: A Spatial Reasoning Multimodal Large Language Model for Robotic Assembly: Experimental Details and Supplementary Experiments

-To further investigate the influence of different modalities on the reasoning process of AssemLM, we conduct an interpretability analysis of its attention mechanisms.
-Specifically, we extract the cross-attention weights from the final transformer layer during inference and average them over the test set to quantify how much the model attends to each input modality when predicting the assembly pose tokens.

-As illustrated in Fig.~\ref{fig:attention_analysis} (Right), the model exhibits a strong dependency on 3D geometric representations.
-The SE(3)-equivariant features of the fixed part (PC1) and the correlation features of the moving part (PC2) collectively account for 82.0\% of the total attention weight (56.6\% and 25.4\%, respectively).
-This overwhelming dominance confirms that AssemLM correctly grounds its assembly reasoning in precise $SE(3)$ spatial data rather than relying on superficial visual or linguistic priors.
-The high attention on PC1 suggests that the model prioritizes understanding the geometry of the target placement site, i.e., the fixed part, to anchor its predictions.

-While geometry remains central to precise pose estimation, visual and linguistic inputs provide essential context.
-2D schematic images account for approximately 14.3\% of the model's attention (Image 1: 6.0\%, Image 2: 8.3\%), suggesting that rendered manuals help infer global structural context and resolve part-identity ambiguities that pure point clouds may lack.
-In contrast, text instructions contribute only 3.8\%.
-This distribution aligns with the requirements of \emph{pose regression}: while language clarifies the task intent, it lacks the high-frequency spatial precision necessary for geometric alignment.

-\subsubsection{Further Analysis on Data and Design Choices}
+\subsection{Further Analysis on Data and Design Choices}

-To further investigate the factors affecting AssemLM's performance, we conduct a set of additional analyses on the impact of dataset scale, rotation randomization range, and tokenizer design on geometric reasoning.
+To further investigate the factors affecting AssemLM's performance, we conduct a set of additional analyses on the TwoByTwo testing partition~\cite{qi2025two}, specifically evaluating the impact of dataset scale, rotation randomization range, and tokenizer design on geometric reasoning.
 We consider four experimental settings to examine these factors in a controlled manner, as detailed below: